Guides 2026-02-25 · 10 min read

 Resale Value Impact

 Both options add property value, but differently.
-An ADU typically adds 20-35% to a home's value according to recent appraisal data.
-A home addition adds 50-80% of its construction cost to the home's appraised value.
+An ADU adds resale value that an appraiser determines case-by-case from comparable sales — there is no fixed percentage, and it's often less than the build cost.
+A home addition typically adds a share of its construction cost to the home's appraised value.
 The advantage of an ADU is the income capitalization approach — appraisers can value the rental income stream, and in California, AB 1033 may soon let you sell the ADU separately.

 View Sell Adu Separately Ab 1033 →